Dr. Oz made reputation as a surgeon, a fortune as a salesman

 In 2017, Usana entered into a settlement in California after a nonprofit group found unsafe levels of lead in 75 different products and flavors of a powdered drinks, including its “Nurtrimeal” meal replacement shake.
 Oz featured some of the products on his show in the summer of 2015 and held a sweepstakes contest, including one that gave away 1,000 bags of the supplement.

-Usana agreed to pay $275,000 in the settlement and said it would reformulate the powdered drink to contain less lead or place a warning label on products that still contained significant levels of lead that were sold in California.
+Usana agreed to pay $275,000 and said it would reformulate the powdered drink to contain less lead or place a warning label on products that still contained significant levels of lead that were sold in California.

 Oz’s campaign said it was “common practice” for the show to screen advertisers using publicly available information.
 In Usana’s case, Oz traveled to their manufacturing facility to witness supplement production.